-Cap the top end of the sheets with the top rail.
+Cap the top end of the sheets with the top rail (the rails without drain holes).
 Insert one end into the post first, then slowly lower the other end, ensuring that the top of the sheets do not catch.
 Once top rail is in place and located in the correct position, screw off as with the bottom rail.
 Repeat steps 11-17 for remaining panels (FIG J).